shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ## Overview

-The solution we have here is to move on to a [SIP]/[RTP] stack for all our voice calls and rely on our PBX server (depending on our use case) besides using a VOIP service provider.
+The solution to the above problem is to move onto a [SIP]/[RTP] stack for all our voice calls by switching to a VOIP service provider and possibly relying on our PBX server (depending on the jurisdictions regulation).

 When we have our complete VOIP stack in place we'll have a pipeline like this: